 How does the College of Engineering fit into your future professional goals?
 Please be as specific as possible and limit your response to 500 words.

 In what ways have you developed your skills as they relate to the field of Engineering?
-Please draw from your experiences with campus organizations, volunteer work, research, etc. Limit your response to 500 words.
+Please draw from your experiences with campus organizations, volunteer work, research, etc. Please limit your response to 500 words.

 Optional essay question: